UT-CHG/BET/doc/examples/fromADCIRCMap/adaptive_2D.rst

 Next, we implicty designate the region of interest :math:`\Lambda_k = Q^{-1}(D_k)` in :math:`\Lambda` for some :math:`D_k \subset \mathcal{D}`
-through the use of some heuristic.
-In this instance we choose our heuristic :math:`p_k(Q) = \rho_\mathcal{D}(Q)`, see :class:`~bet.sampling.adaptiveSampling.rhoD_heuristic`.
+through the use of some kernel.
+In this instance we choose our kernel :math:`p_k(Q) = \rho_\mathcal{D}(Q)`, see :class:`~bet.sampling.adaptiveSampling.rhoD_kernel`.

 We choose some :math:`\lambda_{ref}` and let :math:`Q_{ref} = Q(\lambda_{ref})`::